Stocks pause for breath as bond selloff extends

 The yield on benchmark U.S. government 10-year debt, which rises when prices fall, gained as much as 2.4 basis points to a fresh ten-month high of 1.1580%.
 [US/]

-MSCI’s broadest index of Asia-Pacific shares outside Japan fell 0.3% after touching an all-time high on Monday, led by a 1.6% drop in South Korea as investors took some profit from a soaring Kospi. [.KS]
+MSCI’s broadest index of Asia-Pacific shares outside Japan fell 0.5% after touching an all-time high on Monday, led by a 2.6% drop in South Korea as investors took some profit from a soaring Kospi . [.KS]

-Drugmakers lifted Japan’s Nikkei to a fresh three-decade high after reports of another effective COVID-19 treatment, though the index eased to flat by lunchtime. [.T]
+Drugmakers lifted Japan’s Nikkei to a fresh three-decade high after reports of another effective COVID-19 treatment, though the index eased to be 0.16% lower in the afternoon. [.T]

-A resurgent U.S. dollar clung to four days of gains against other major currencies to hold the euro and yen close to multi-week lows.
-[FRX/]

-“We’ve seen a very strong week or so (in equities) and I think the lower moves we are seeing are a bit of profit taking,” said Chad Padowitz, chief investment officer at Talaria Capital in Melbourne.

 “I don’t think higher interest rates or inflation expectations are being an area of concern for equities at the moment.”